 Mitragyna speciosa, otherwise known as kratom, grows in Southeast Asia.
 American companies import the plant product from Indonesia.
 The same as numerous companies import coffee from over there, too.
 And coincidentally, both food and beverage products (coffee and kratom) are part of the same family of flowering plants called Rubiaceae.
 So lots of people drink both of those types of beverages in the morning for the energizing effects they produce.
-But the Food and Drug Administration (FDA) started a biased and unscientifically sound misinformation campaign against the plant a few years back.
+But the Food and Drug Administration (FDA) started a biased and unscientifically sound misinformation campaign against kratom a few years back.
 And the federal agency has been trying to ban it from our country ever since.
 In response many state legislators have sought to protect kratom, using the Kratom Consumer Protection Act (KCPA).

 Still, that hasn’t stopped the FDA from badmouthing the plant.
 And the action came after six states in the US had already made laws to make kratom illegal within state borders.

 Previous States that Passed a Kratom Consumer Protection Act